 Schedule K-1

 Schedule K-1 is the reporting document used to show an owner’s or beneficiary’s share of certain tax items from a pass-through structure or related arrangement.
 In plain language, it is one of the key tax documents that helps move entity-level results into owner-level reporting.
+It is often the first place readers realize that the entity’s return and the owner’s return are connected but separate.

 Why It Matters